 Space Considerations For Sonos One Gen 1

-Sonos One Gen 1 is a small speaker easily fits into most spaces.
+Sonos One Gen 1 is a small speaker that easily fits into most spaces.
 Because of its shape and size, you can place it on top of the table or near the corner of the house.
 The speaker is made to perfectly fit in small spaces like desks, bathrooms, and even counters.

 Pros Of Sonos 1 Gen 1